 When breaking up with someone — if you mean it — the first thing you do is put away all their pictures.
 Keeping their images around means keeping the person alive and current in your thoughts.

 Here’s the inverse example: I recently moved into a new apartment and hadn’t gotten around to putting out the framed photos of my family.
 When I discovered the pictures in a box, a pang came over me and I immediately missed every single member.
 It’s as if without the pictures, they had temporarily receded in my memory.

 That day, I put out all the frames, and every family member received a long call from me.
-Then I went on Facebook and deleted the pictures of the ex I sometimes still thought about, to prove to myself that it really was over.
+Then I went on social media and deleted the pictures of the ex I sometimes still thought about, to prove to myself that it really was over.

 Therapy comes in all forms, I guess.